Yusaku Takeda

 I am an Assistant Professor of Business Administration at the Gies College of Business — the University of Illinois Urbana-Champaign.

-To understand these complex, long-term phenomena, I adopt a historical perspective, combining deep archival and qualitative work with large-scale quantitative and computational analysis.
-My goal is to build historically-grounded theory that can open up new fields of inquiry at the intersection of organizational theory, strategic management, and sociology.
+I adopt a historically-grounded approach, combining deep archival inquiry with large-scale quantitative and computational analysis.
+My goal is to develop a historically grounded theory that opens new fields of inquiry at the intersection of organizational theory, strategic management, and sociology.

 My research has been recognized with awards from the Academy of Management's OMT Division, including the Best Student Paper Award (2020) and as a Finalist for the Best Paper on Environmental and Social Practices (2022).
 I was also a Finalist for the Best Conference Paper and Best PhD Paper Prizes at the Strategic Management Society (2020).
 I also received the Funai Overseas Scholarship from the Funai Foundation for Information Technology—its first recipient in management and organizational studies.